Spend more time romancing and less time organising with our top tips

 Location, location, location

 When it comes to a city break, the vast amount of options you have to choose from can be overwhelming.
 Therefore, it can help to narrow it down and consider what you’re really looking for in a holiday.
 Do you want to stay somewhere small and intimate which can be explored on foot with your loved one, or would you prefer to visit a booming metropolis jam-packed with things to do and see?
 Once you have decided this, it can be a lot easier to narrow down your options.
-If you’re still stuck, take a look at our guide to alternative holiday destinations for 2018.
+If you’re still stuck, take a look at our guide to alternative holiday destinations.

 Consider the type of accommodation you want to stay at.
 If you’re on a tight budget, self-serviced apartments can be a great way to save money on breakfast and lunch, allowing you more cash to spend on date nights and daytime activities.
 Or, why not go to the whole hog and cook up a romantic meal for two?
 When you’re looking, remember that housing in the city centre is usually more expensive upon first glance, but this can mean reducing transport costs in the long run.